Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 - Visual review of hard-to-see areas

-The goal is improved situational awareness—helping teams understand conditions before sending crews into the field or planning repairs.
+The goal is improved situational awareness, helping teams understand conditions before sending crews into the field or planning repairs.

 Solar installations represent a significant investment, and maintaining physical integrity is essential to long-term performance.
-While specialized sensors are required for detailed electrical analysis, standard aerial imagery still provides substantial value for visual inspections.
+While specialized sensors are required for detailed electrical analysis, standard aerial imagery still provides substantial value for visual documentation.

 What aerial imagery can reveal on solar assets